-The aggregated net proceeds from the Offering (as defined in the Company's prospectus dated 29 December 2011), based on an offer price of HK\$1.60 per offer share, was HK\$109 million.
-The Group intends to apply such net proceeds as set forth in the prospectus dated 29 December 2011, namely HK\$46 million for expansion production capacity, HK\$24 million for promotion and development of new products and brand name, HK\$24 million for research and development, HK\$5 million for upgrading the existing Enterprise Resource Planning ("ERP") system and IT resources, and HK\$10 million for the Group's working capital and general corporate purposes.
-As at 31 December 2012, the Group has applied HK\$9.4 million on expansion of production facilities, HK\$8.9 million on promotion of development of new products and brand name, HK\$1.7 million on research and development, and HK\$3.5 million on ERP system upgrade project.
+The aggregated net proceeds from the Offering (as defined in the Company's prospectus dated 29 December 2011), based on an offer price of HK\$1.6 per offer share was HK\$109.0 million.
+The Group intended to apply such net proceeds as set forth in the prospectus dated 29 December 2011, namely HK\$46.0 million for expansion production capacity, HK\$24.0 million for promotion and development of new products and brand name, HK\$24.0 million for research and development, HK\$5.0 million for upgrading the existing Enterprise Resources Planning ("ERP") system and IT resources, and HK\$10.0 million for the Group's working capital and general corporate purposes.
+As at 31 December 2013, the Group has applied HK\$13.2 million on expansion of production facilities, HK\$18.8 million on promotion and development of new products and brand name, HK\$7.0 million on research and development, and HK\$5.0 million on ERP system upgrade project.